RheagalFire/LLM-gym/gym_reader/README.md

 ```
 All the database schema and indexes are handled via `PRISMA` ORM.

-To make your db upto the schema file run
+To make your db up to the schema file run
 ```
 cd gym_db/gym_db
 prisma db push